I’m so critical of everyone

 Christie even saw her father as the enemy.
 He was someone who hurt her mother both physically and emotionally, and she did everything she could to protect her mother from him.
 For Christie’s mum, this was the first time anyone had taken her side and protected her in her life.

-This enmeshment was so complete that Christie didn’t even know she was enmeshed until she was well into the first two years of primal therapy.
+This enmeshment was so complete that Christie didn’t even know she was enmeshed until she was well into the first two years of her truama therapy.
 Slowly Christie started to discover that she didn’t know where her mother ended and she began.

 Even Christie’s birth was when her mother had wanted it to be.
 Her mother did everything she could to bring on Christie’s birth two weeks before the due date.
 Then when Christie was being born her mother physically held her back.
 She put her hand on Christie’s head as she was crowning to stop her being born before the doctor arrived.